-2020 brides, we salute you.
+Take notes from our 2020 brides.
 You’re constantly riding the waves and facing the unknown in this wedding planning season that’s been anything but easy.
 Whether these turbulent months have led you towards postponing your wedding or scaling down to a more intimate fete, know that we are rooting for you hard.
 While we’ve shared a few resources with guidance from the experts on how to navigate wedding planning during a pandemic, today we wanted to talk about the rare opportunity that microweddings present for unconventional settings that may not be possible with a grand celebration.
 If you’ll be saying “I Do” surrounded by 20-50 of your closest friends + family members (or even just the two of you!), consider these unique microwedding venues you can probably find close to home.

 So here we have listed our favorite wedding venue ideas for intimate weddings during and post-pandemic blues for a beautiful ever-after: